These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 - 1946/47 & 1947/48: Mostly 6 balls

-Exceptions:- Some tournaments and specific matches used 8-ball overs
+- Certain tournaments and individual matches used 8-ball overs

 - 1948/49–1960/61: 6 balls

-- Early 1960s: Occasional use of 8-ball overs in domestic cricket
+- Early 1960s: Occasional 8-ball overs in domestic cricket

 New Zealand: Frequent Switching